bioinformaticsdotca/HT-Biology_2017/Pathways/integrated_assignment_1/results/integrated_assignment_answers.md

 Re-run the analysis with User p-value threshold set to 0.0001. **Question**: What has been changed?
 **Answer:** Only the gene-set with pvalue equal or less than 0.0001 are displayed.
 The list is reduced compared to the results obtained with the default settings.

+Ordered query: **Question**: Do you seen any changes in the output in comparison to the analysis of the unordered gene list (PART 2) **Answer** Although some terms are similar, their pvalues changed as well as the number of term genes used to calculate the pvalue.

 **EnrichmentMap input panel**

 ![INA2](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/INA2.png?raw=true)